TeskaLabs/asab/README.rst

 Asynchronous Server App Boilerplate
 ===================================

-Asynchronous Server App Boilerplate (or *ASAB* for short) provides an unified environment for building Pythonic microservices or application servers.
+Asynchronous Server App Boilerplate (or ASAB for short) provides a unified environment for building Pythonic microservices or application servers.
 ASAB minimizes the amount of code that needs to be written when building a backend infrastructure in Python.
 ASAB is fully asynchronous using async/await syntax from Python 3.5, making your code modern, non-blocking, speedy and hence scalable.
-ASAB supports request/response architectures such as HTTP REST as well as message oriented architectures such as RabbitMQ/AMQP or Kafka or any combinations.
+ASAB supports request/response architectures such as HTTP REST as well as message-oriented architectures such as RabbitMQ/AMQP or Kafka or any combinations.
-ASAB is made container friendly, so that you can deploy the microservice to a Docker or Kubernetes in a breeze.
+We make every effort to build ASAB container-friendly so that you can deploy the microservice to a Docker or Kubernetes in a breeze.

 We hope you will find *ASAB* fun and easy to use.

-We carefully designed ASAB for `microservice <https://en.wikipedia.org/wiki/Microservices>`_, web application servers, ETL or `stream processors <https://github.com/TeskaLabs/bspump>`_.
+ASAB is currently used for `microservices <https://en.wikipedia.org/wiki/Microservices>`_, web application servers, ETL or `stream processors <https://github.com/TeskaLabs/bspump>`_.

 ASAB is developed on `GitHub <https://github.com/TeskaLabs/asab>`_.